fwip/mtg_pronouns/reworded_cards.md

 **Instant**

 Counter target instant or sorcery spell.
 Search its controller's graveyard, hand, and library for all cards with the same name as that spell and exile them.
-Then they shuffles their library.
+Then that player shuffles their library.

 Quenchable Fire 3R
 ---------------

 **Sorcery**

 Quenchable Fire deals 3 damage to target player.
-It deals an additional 3 damage to they at the beginning of your next upkeep step unless they pays {U} before that step.
+It deals an additional 3 damage to that player at the beginning of your next upkeep step unless they pay {U} before that step.

 Quest for Ancient Secrets U
 ---------------